 After all the work that goes into filing a successful VA claim, followed by all the waiting for the VA to issue a decision, there are few things that feel better than finally having your claim approved, but can the VA reduce a PTSD rating?
+And can PTSD be considered a protected va disability rating?

 The short answer is, yes.
 The VA absolutely can choose to reduce a PTSD rating after you’ve been rated.